 The Corporation views the performance of the Chief Executive Officer as critical in meeting the Corporation's objectives and in carrying out its philosophy.
-Mr. Larocque was the Corporation's President and Chief Executive Officer for the 2022 fiscal year.
-The Human Resources and Compensation Committee reviewed the criteria discussed under the section "Base Salary" of this Circular and established Mr. Larocque's base salary at \$433,000.00 per annum for the 2022 fiscal year.
+Mr. Larocque was the Corporation's President and Chief Executive Officer for the 2023 fiscal year.
+The HRCC reviewed the criteria discussed under the section "Base Salary" of this Circular and recommended Mr. Larocque's base salary at \$446,000.00 per annum for the 2023 fiscal year, and the Board approved.
 He was eligible to participate in the annual incentive program for Executive Officers, also described above.
+For the 2024 fiscal year, the CEO's base salary has been increased to \$490,000 (as a result of the Compensation Review) and at-risk compensation has changed as described above.

-Annually, the President and Chief Executive Officer prepares a list of objectives to be attained during the fiscal year, which is submitted to, and approved by, the Human Resources and Compensation Committee and the Board of Directors.
-These objectives cover a broad range of topics, such as safety and human resources, revenue, margins, general and administrative expenses, balance sheet, specific branch issues, acquisitions, investor and customer relations, internal controls and succession planning.
-Subsequent to the end of the fiscal year, the Human Resources and Compensation Committee evaluates the performance of the President and Chief Executive Officer against these objectives together with Peer Group information and the recommendations of the independent compensation consultant, and based on its evaluations, determines appropriate compensation or adjustments thereto for the President and Chief Executive Officer, and makes recommendations based thereon to the Board for review and approval.
-The total compensation paid to the President and Chief Executive Officer during the 2022 fiscal year, in respect of the 2021 fiscal year, is reflected in the "Summary Compensation Table".
+For the 2023 fiscal year, the President and Chief Executive Officer prepared a list of objectives to be attained during the fiscal year, which was submitted to, and approved by, the HRCC and the Board.
+These objectives covered a broad range of topics, such as safety and human resources, revenue, margins, general and administrative expenses, balance sheet, specific branch issues, acquisitions, investor and customer relations, internal controls and succession planning.
+Subsequent to the end of the fiscal year, the HRCC evaluated the performance of the President and Chief Executive Officer against these objectives together with Peer Group information and the recommendations of the independent compensation consultant, and based on its evaluations, determined appropriate compensation or adjustments thereto for the President and Chief Executive Officer, and made recommendations based thereon to the Board for review and approval.
+The total compensation earned by the President and Chief Executive Officer during the 2023 fiscal year, is reflected in the "Summary Compensation Table".
+For the 2024 fiscal year, the Corporation has developed a formal performance scorecard and benchmarking method, which will be used for the determination of CEO STIP and LTIP awards.

-The Corporation also has a recoupment, or claw-back, policy in respect of all employees, pursuant to which the Corporation may adjust or attempt to recover bonuses and other incentive compensation (including equity-based compensation) payable or paid to such individuals if the financial results of the Corporation are subsequently restated as a consequence, in whole or in part, of gross negligence, fraud, or other intentional misconduct perpetrated by or acquiesced in by such individual.
+The Corporation has a recoupment, or claw-back, policy in respect of all employees, pursuant to which the Corporation may adjust or attempt to recover bonuses and other incentive compensation (including equity-based compensation) payable or paid to such individuals if the financial results of the Corporation are subsequently restated as a consequence, in whole or in part, of gross negligence, fraud, or other intentional misconduct perpetrated by or acquiesced in by such individual.

-The Human Resources and Compensation Committee, on behalf of the Board of Directors, re-affirms its confidence in the leadership of the President and Chief Executive Officer with respect to the Corporation's current strategy, as well as his ability to execute this strategy and maximize Shareholder value.
+The HRCC, on behalf of the Board of Directors, re-affirms its confidence in the leadership of the President and Chief Executive Officer with respect to the Corporation's current strategy, as well as his ability to execute this strategy and maximize Shareholder value.